flischewski1/scc-webservice/README.md

 ## we want to bulid a task manager with Python and Flask

-first step: minimum viable product (create and delete task, update, status)
+first step: minimum viable product (create and delete task, update, status) - FINISHED
+next: define a clearer set of functionalies and develop a client for this service

 ## sources